maxibor/maxibor.github.io/content/authors/maxime/_index.md

   url: "https://shh.mpg.de/en"

 # Short bio (displayed in user profile at end of posts)
-bio: Bioinformatician - PhD student at the Max Planck Institute for the Science of Human History
+bio: Bioinformatician - Doctoral Researcher at the Max Planck Institute for the Science of Human History

 interests:
 - Bioinformatics